con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 Completely free from every kind of substrate,[^87-1]
 Established firmly on the path of space,
 A splendid wish-fulfilling jewel in hand,
-The best or all that's precious, omnipresent, (87)
+The best of all that's precious, omnipresent, (87)

 [^87-1]: For the Nāmasaṅgīti, we translate *upadhi* as 'substrate', but the word as a technical Buddhist term has a number of possible meanings, depending on context.
 For example, it can also mean 'remainder', 'body', or 'afflictions'.
 Tibetan translations of the Nāmasaṅgīti and other texts render this term in various ways.